danrpts/1d-cellular-automata/README.md

 ## What about Turing completeness?
-Some cellular automata are Turing complete e.g. the elementary CA Rule 110.
+Some cellular automata are Turing complete e.g. the elementary rule 110.
 This means all Turing machines can be simulated (all real-world computational problems) can be solved using cellular automata.